flecsi/flecsi/doc/sphinx/src/tutorial/execution.rst

 Single task is a task that operates on entire data passed to it and is executed by a single process.
-`execute` method will call a single task if no ‘launch domain` (see in the next example) or a topology with a launch domain is passed to it.
+``execute`` method will call a single task if no *launch domain* (see in the next example) or a topology with a launch domain is passed to it.

-In the example of `trivial` task, there is no arguments passed and a default `launch domain` is used.
+In the example of ``trivial`` task, there is no arguments passed and a default launch domain is used.
 Therefore, it is a single task

 .. literalinclude:: ../../../../tutorial/3-execution/1-single-task.cc
   :language: cpp